-The Chancellor concurs in the recommendation of the Chief Compliance and Risk Officer, the Executive Vice Chancellor for Business Affairs, and the Vice Chancellor and General Counsel that the U. T. System Board of Regents approve additional funding in the amount of \$16,900,000 from Available University Funds (AUF) for Systemwide security services and applications.
+The Board approved additional funding in the amount of \$16,900,000 from Available University Funds (AUF) for Systemwide security services and applications.

-In addition, the Board is asked to find that expenditure of AUF for this purpose is appropriate under the U. T. System's responsibilities to oversee and coordinate the activities and operations of the U. T. institutions, with the intent that the expenditure will benefit all academic and health institutions.
+In addition, the Board made a finding that expenditure of AUF for this purpose is appropriate under The University of Texas System's responsibilities to oversee and coordinate the activities and operations of the U. T. institutions, with the intent that the expenditure will benefit all academic and health institutions.

 Information security is a significant high-risk area within the U. T. System.
 The Systemwide Intrusion Detection System (IDS) has reliably served U. T. institutions in detecting and reporting system compromises, high-risk vulnerabilities, and data exfiltration events but has only covered portions of the data traffic generated by the institutions.
-Of the requested \$16,900,000, \$10,000,000 will be added to the amount approved by the Board at the May 1, 2018 meeting to expand the coverage of the intrusion detection system provided by U. T. Austin on behalf of U. T. System; \$900,000 will be used to upgrade the software to enhance the vulnerability scanning service provided by U. T. Austin on behalf of U. T. System, and \$6,000,000 will fund the license of security applications available from Microsoft.
+Of the \$16,900,000, \$10,000,000 will be added to the amount approved by the Board on May 1, 2018, to expand the coverage of the intrusion detection system provided by The University of Texas at Austin on behalf of U. T. System; \$900,000 will be used to upgrade the software to enhance the vulnerability scanning service provided by U. T. Austin on behalf of U. T. System; and \$6,000,000 will fund the license of security applications available from Microsoft.